tenerity-bbc/ext-vscode-config-tool/PRIVACY.md

 ---

-**Summary**: Config Tool operates entirely locally and only communicates with config servers you specify.
-No personal data is collected, stored, or transmitted to any third parties.
+**TL;DR**: Config Tool works entirely on your machine and only talks to servers you tell it to.
+We don't collect, store, or share your data with anyone.
+Your secrets stay secret! 🤐